dionoid/koa-request/README.md

 ##Gratitude##

-Thanks for all contributors of [Koa library](http://github.com/koajs/koa)
+Thanks for all contributors of the amazing [Koa library](http://github.com/koajs/koa)

 Thanks for Mikeal's [Request library](http://github.com/mikeal/request)